pohaoc/XRAY-IMAGING/README.md

 ![XRAY](https://github.com/du00d/XRAY-IMAGING/blob/master/img/xray.png)

 ## Disclaimer
 **The dataset was quite small (180 images each).
-I do not claim any diagonstic performance of the model this is simply an experiment**
+I do not claim any diagonstic performance of the model this is simply an experiment inspired by this [paper](https://arxiv.org/abs/2004.05405)**

 ## Dependencies
 * Tensorflow 2.0